Skip to main content

 lsam start

-The start command systematically executes the sma_log, sma_lsam, sma_disp, sma_cronmon, sma_filein, and sma_JORS processes to bring the LSAM to a fully operational status.
+The start command systematically runs the sma_log, sma_lsam, sma_disp, sma_cronmon, sma_filein, and sma_JORS processes to bring the LSAM to a fully operational status.

 Syntax